ezell38/CAD_Zell/README.md

 ### Reflection

-One thing that is importtant to know is how to do the snap mate.
-I tried to do it after I inserted the brick and not as I inserted the brick which made it much harder.
+One thing that is important to know is how to do the snap mate.
+A key with the snap mate is making sure you snap on the part when you bring it into the assembly not after.